elixir-europe/sco-community/docs/pages/tools/index.md

 All three experiments will also be analysed in triplicates for secreted microvesicles (RNA/miRNAseq) and bulk intracellular RNA/miRNAseq.
 The idea is to provide a comprehesive dataset to benchmark tools for the prediction of cell-to-cell crosstalk ([*Xie et al. 2023*](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10452151/), [*Zhang et al. 2023*](https://pubmed.ncbi.nlm.nih.gov/37735248/)).
 Expected data availability: October 2024.

 <img border="0" src="../../images/be3.png" width="500px">
+In the above picture, the potential cross talk between PC9 and DV90 driver genes, mediated by soluble molecules, are shown.
+Data were generated Ingenuity pathways analysis tool (Qiagen).

 #### Spatial omics datasets